And greetings to you, thrill seekers and music lovers, conversationalists all across the fruited plain.

 Let's assume she is everything that he says she is.

-John Roberts has the chief, he's gonna have a lot of say-so in the future at his time on that court as to the culture of this court.
+John Roberts, as the chief, he's going to have a lot of say-so in the future at his time on that court as to the culture of this court.

 There's more to it.

-There's what the people on the court think of it and how they view it as uh as an institution, not just uh how am I going to vote on this case, that case, and so forth and so on.
+There's what the people on the court think of it and how they view it as an institution, not just how am I going to vote on this case, that case, and so forth and so on.

-So and I I still, you know, I double back, and I I still claim that for the purposes of the uh education uh and the inspiration of the American people have the debate about the role of the court, where it's gone wrong, and how it needs to be reigned back in.
+And I still, you know, I double back, and I still claim that for the purposes of the education and the inspiration of the American people, have the debate about the role of the court, where it's gone wrong, and how it needs to be reined back in.

-Nobody's talking about uh coming up and and changing the uh the court by fiat.
+And within the democratic process, by the way, nobody's talking about coming up and changing the court by fiat.

-You do it by virtue of the uh electoral process.
+You do it by virtue of the electoral process.

-You elect presidents who then nominate people, you get Senate majorities who confirm them, and over time you change the culture of the court, just as it took a little while for this court to become as far left as it is.
+And over time, you change the culture of the court, just as it took a little while for this court to become as far left as it is.

-Uh one of This reminds me of one other thing, uh to give you an idea of the culture of the court, what I'm talking about.
+To give you an idea of the culture of the court, what I'm talking about, Justice Breyer.

 Look at what this man believes.